Child Care Subsidies & Assistance in Rhode Island

 - Family fee / copay

 - Sliding scale between 2% and 7% of gross household income, capped at 7%.
 One copay per family regardless of number of children.
-The federal 2024 Final Rule caps the family fee at 7% of family income.
+State copay cap: 7% of family income.

 - Waitlist status